CumulusNetworks/docs/content/cumulus-netq-51/Installation-Management/Install-NetQ/Before-You-Install.md

 In both cluster deployments, the majority of nodes must be operational for NetQ to function.
 For example, a three-node cluster can tolerate a one-node failure, but not a two-node failure.
 Similarly, a five-node cluster can tolerate a two-node failure, but not a three-node failure.
 If the majority of failed nodes are Kubernetes control plane nodes, NetQ will no longer function.
 For more information, refer to the {{<exlink url="https://etcd.io/docs/v3.3/faq/" text="etcd documentation">}}.

-{{%notice note%}}
-Large networks have the potential to generate a large amount of data.
-For large networks, NVIDIA does not recommend using the NetQ CLI; additionally, {{<link title="Access Data with Cards/#table-settings" text="tabular data in the UI">}} is limited to 10,000 rows.
-If you need to review a large amount of data, NVIDIA recommends downloading and exporting the tabular data as a CSV or JSON file and analyzing it in a spreadsheet program.
-{{%/notice%}}

 ## Verified Limits

 The following values have been explicitly tested and validated, but they might not reflect the maximum theoretical system limits for NetQ.